Azure/business-process-automation/README.md

 ## 6. Create Github Action to your Function Apps, deploying your front and back end resources
 1. Navigate to "actions" tab
 2. Select "new workflow"
-3. Select set up workflow yourself
+3. Select "set up workflow yourself"
   ![](images/set_up_workflow_v3.png)
 4. This will take you to the editor for the main.yml file.
 Delete all of the contents within the main.yml file.
-Copy all of the contents from your deploy.yml file from your **local** directory.
+Copy all of the contents from your deploy.yml file from your **local** directory (C:\Users\[UserName]\business-process-automation\templates\deploy.yml) into the body of the editor (see below).
-(C:\Users\[UserName]\business-process-automation\templates\main.json) into the body.
 ![](images/deploy_yml.png)
-Finally, paste that selection into the editor window.

 5. Run the workflow and select commit new file
   **Note**: *Once you've run your workflow once, you'll want to delete previous workflow runs to prevent buildup of old workflows.*
     - Select "Start Commit"